Where should you go when you’re ravenous, but it’s too hot to go inside?

 Water Lane Boathouse

-One of the most recent additions to Leeds, Water Lane Boathouse has opened up where The Pour House once stood.
-It comes from the folk behind Belgrave and Headrow House, so expect an exceptional selection of craft beer, as well as an enviable range of gin.
+Water Lane Boathouse has got an incredible outdoor dining area, right on the side of the River Aire overlooking Granary Wharf.
+It’s from the folk behind Belgrave and Headrow House, so expect an exceptional selection of craft beer, as well as an enviable range of gin.
 When it comes to eating, they have a secret weapon of sorts, a hand-crafted pizza oven by Stefano Ferrara in Napoli and it’s run by Small Victories.
 Delve into a menu of Neapolitan-style pizza, made on dough proved for 24 hours, as well as creative salads, sarnies and burgers, all while enjoying their huge canal-side plot.

 Water Lane Boathouse, Canal Wharf, Water Lane, Leeds, West Yorkshire, LS11 5PS.

 Perhaps you know it best as a bar, but Angelica also serves up a menu of delicious morsels.
-Their raw bar is still going strong, which means you can tuck into premium quality sushi, sourced as locally as possible.
-And if that’s not your cup of tea, they have a slew of classics for you to choose from – think moules, steak and lobster frites alongside Caesar salad and their famous Orkney beef burger.
+You can indulge in one of their meaty sharing boards or a tempting array of seafood dishes like oysters, lobster and garlic roast prawns.
+They have a slew of classics for you to choose from too – think pork belly, flat iron steak and fish and chips.
 It can all be enjoyed out on their terrace, where you’ll get uninterrupted access to the sun, along with skyline views.

 Angelica, Level 6 Trinity Leeds, 70 Boar Lane, Leeds, West Yorkshire, LS1 6HW.